Klimatbyran/garbo/README.md

 ### License

-MIT @ Klimatbyrån Ideell Förening
+This project is licensed under the terms of the [MIT License](LICENSE) © Klimatbyrån Ideell Förening.